Governments’ Public Safety Held To Account…

 3. People Watching Cameras “CCTV Operators”

-Most people are under the common misconception that CCTV is just like the TV show “Big Brother”, where many highly skilled surveillance experts are watching and studying our every move.
-This could not be further from the truth:
+Most people are under the common misunderstanding that CCTV is just like the TV show “Big Brother”, where many highly skilled surveillance experts are watching and studying our every move.
+This is very incorrect:

 Public Safety CCTV Designs